The bathroom is one of the highest-traffic areas in your home.

 Prepping Your Bathroom

 In most homes, the bathroom is the smallest room in your home.
-It is cramped and not the ideal place to have multiple painters trying to squeeze into to undertake a renovation.
+It is cramped and not the ideal place to have multiple painters trying to squeeze in to undertake a renovation.

 Always open up windows in the bathroom and make sure there is a steady flow of fresh air cycling through the room.
 You can help rid your home of the fumes even further by utilizing a fan to push the fumes out of the window and out of your home.